WendyKKelly/ExplicitChristian/_posts/turning-toward-creation.md

 It's a thing I find really challenging sometimes: This idea that we have freedom in Christ and we need discipline.
 The analogy to running is so helpful for me at least because it's true: running is one of the freest feelings and also, in order to get to that freedom, you need to train hard and have quite a lot of self control and discipline.

+## <a id="Thirtysix"></a>Day Thirtysix ##
+>Proverbs 13:24 CSB

+>24The one who will not use the rod hates his son,
+> but the one who loves him disciplines him diligently.

+### Discipline ###

+_Dear Lord — Abba._

+_Thank you for forcing us to ponder your Word._

+_Amen._

+I am currently taking a course through Bible Classroom (part of the Bible Project).
+We are learning about the Hebrew Bible.
+I am enjoying the realization that I know next to nothing about ancient Hebrew, about the small minority group who wrote the Scripture, and next to nothing about the way the Scripture is woven together.
+This verse is one of many in Chapter 13 of Proverbs that needs pondering, careful thought, wisdom and understanding.
+Obviously, we can see so many examples of God loving us enough to discipline us.
+In fact, sometimes it's painful.
+But never violent.
+Never cruel.
+Never an actual rod hitting us.
+So it would be odd if He actually thinks that is what we ought to do with our own children.
+At the same time, using good boundaries, setting limits and within a deep relationship, caring enough to say, "Hey, you've gone to far.
+I think you can do better.
+It's time for you to come home now.
+I think you can study more...etc" Those are words that a caring parent cares enough to utter when needed.